-1) The turbines at Platform Harvest have been permanently shut down.
-The equipment (#5015, 5015 and 5016) should be removed from permit.
+1) The turbines at the Platform have been permanently shut down.
+The equipment (#5042 and 5043) should be removed from permit.
 Condition 9C.2 should be deleted.

-District Response: This equipment has been removed from the permit.
+District Response: This equipment and permit condition have been removed from the permit.

-The high- and low-pressure flares (ID 113462) are permanently out of service.
+2) The high- and low-pressure flares (ID 113462) are permanently out of service.
 Condition 9C.3 should be deleted.

-District Response: This equipment has been removed from the permit.
+District Response: This equipment and permit condition have been removed from the permit.